perfumerlabs/images/upload/api.md

 ### Upload an audio

-POST /audio - upload an audio, provide a file within form-data body with a key "file".
+POST /audio - upload an audio, provide a file within form-data body with a key "file" and scope key (optional).

 Response: JSON with 8 fields - status, digest, name, extension, mimetype, size, download, duration.